 Training & Development Specialist Salary

 The average Training & Development Specialist in the United States can expect to rake in roughly $55K annually.
 Overall cash earnings for Training & Development Specialists stretch from $36K on the lower end to $78K near the top, and the heftiest packages can encompass around $7K from bonuses and $5K from profit sharing.
 Location is the biggest factor affecting pay for this group, followed by career length.
 For the most part, Training & Development Specialists enjoy their work and report high levels of job satisfaction.
 Most enjoy medical and dental coverage in this occupation, and a strong majority get vision benefits.
 Women make up the majority of Training & Development Specialists (67 percent) who completed the questionnaire.
+This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Training & Development Specialist